-- The facility must inform parents as to its toilet training practice as it applies to their child. - Toileting practices must be developed by the family and staff, and must be based on the individual needs of the child. - Potty-chair receptacles or seats must be emptied, rinsed, and disinfected after each use.
+- The facility must collaborate with families to determine the best toileting practice based on the needs of each child - Potty-chair seats must be immediately, rinsed, and disinfected after each use.

 Non-latex gloves are used during all diapering or toileting procedures.